Certora/Documentation/docs/cvl/foundry-integration.md

 `init_fuzz_tests` function - please note that the `init_fuzz_tests` is an empty method by default.

 # Known Limitations
-- Foundry's [Invariant testing](https://book.getfoundry.sh/forge/invariant-testing) is not supported, i.e. foundry tests prefixed with
+- Foundry's [Invariant testing](https://book.getfoundry.sh/forge/invariant-testing) is not supported, i.e. forge tests prefixed with
 `invariant` are not formally verified.
 Under the hood, the built-in rule `verifyFoundryFuzzTests` is a parametric rule that picks up all methods that start in `test*` and will use these to formally verify them.